PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 Start with a speed of 40 mm/s and decrease the speed in increments of 5 mm/s.

-If your prints aren’t sticking to the bed, try using adhesive aids to enhance build plate adhesion.
-Bed adhesives are particularly helpful for getting the first layer to adhere to the printing bed.
+If your prints aren’t sticking to the bed, use adhesive aids to enhance build plate adhesion.
+Bed adhesives are a cheap and easy way to get the first layer to adhere to the printing bed.

 There are several bed adhesives that you can use, including: